lukaszkorecki/asynchrous-sinatra-test/README.md

 Now that you have the dependencies you can start serves and run some simple tests.

-Everthing is managed thourgh [make](http://www.gnu.org/software/make/) - because it's simple, everyhere and allows parallel execution of tasks.
+Everything is managed though [make](http://www.gnu.org/software/make/) - because it's simple, everywhere and allows parallel execution of tasks.

 Example session: